DataBiosphere/toil/docs/running/wdl.rst

 ``toil-wdl-runner --jobStore aws:us-west-2:wdl-job-store --batchSystem kubernetes myWorkflow.wdl --inputs myWorkflow_inputs.json``

-For Toil, the ``--inputs`` is optiona, and inputs can be passed as a positional
+For Toil, the ``--inputs`` is optional, and inputs can be passed as a positional
 argument:

 ``toil-wdl-runner myWorkflow.wdl myWorkflow_inputs.json``